gloveboxes/Create-a-talking-image-recognition-solution-with-Azure-IoT-Edge-Azure-Cognitive-Services/zdocs/module_3_set_up_computer/README.md

 The Raspberry Pi SSH Authentication utility will prompt you for:

-- The Raspberry Pi Network IP Address,
+- The Raspberry Pi Network IP Address.
+Run ```hostname -I | cut -d" " -f 1``` on your Raspberry Pi to display its IP address.
 - The Raspberry Pi login name and password.
 The Raspberry Pi **default** login name is **pi**, and the default password is **raspberry**.

 ### Set up SSH for Windows Users